Table of Contents

 Erection rarely slows down because the steel is late.
 It slows down because the site is not ready.
 Anchor bolts are off, foundation levels vary, access is blocked, or storage space is missing.
 Then cranes idle, labour waits, and rework begins.
 Many industrial PEB buildings India face this pain because civil and PEB schedules are managed separately.

 Small operational steps prevent this.
-A proper access plan, clear staging zones, and foundation checks before dispatch keep peb erection India predictable.
+A proper access plan, clear staging zones, and foundation checks before dispatch keep PEB erection India predictable.

 Standardisation reduces mistakes in multi-bay buildings